 - And Your Reward Is Clothes: You can get a golden cauldron for beating the game 50 times.
-It doesn't make the game easier in any way.
+It has no other effect.

-- Anyone Remember Pogs?: Early in the commentary, Bennett mentions that people were expecting games to eventually be built entirely from premade assets, a la the Unity Store.
-Much of the commentary is on exactly why this never came to pass.
+- Anyone Remember Pogs?: Early in the commentary, Bennett mentions that people were expecting games to eventually be built entirely from premade assets, à la the Unity Store.
+A lot of the commentary is on why this never came to pass.

 - Arc Words: "I'm going down the road feeling bad."

-- Artistic License Physics: Even with how Muscles Are Meaningful, the protagonist shouldn't be able to begin climbing some of these surfaces with the way they move.
+- Artistic License – Physics: Even with how Muscles Are Meaningful, the protagonist shouldn't be able to begin climbing some of these surfaces with the way they move.

-- Ascended Glitch: Before the game was released on Steam, someone accidentally got irrevocably stuck on the final tower, by somehow causing himself to fall back down to the bottom of the tower with the hammer on the other side of it.
+- Ascended Glitch: Before the game was released on Steam, someone got permanently stuck on the final tower, by falling bottom of the tower with the hammer on the other side.
 Because of this, the Downer Ending was added for the Steam release.Foddy: You got so close, but this is past mending.
 You got the bad ending.

-- Bat Scare: A Screamer Prank caused by a massive swarm of the things that produces a loud roar combined with cacophony of bat noises.
+- Bat Scare: A Jump Scare caused by a massive swarm of the things that produces a loud roar combined with cacophony of bat noises.
 Appears from a gift box that falls near the Anvil and, more infamously, at the Church Bell.
-The latter scare has massive frustration potential.
+The latter scare has frustration potential.

 - Checkpoint Starvation: There are no checkpoints.
 If you fall, you can fall all the way down the mountain, and the only way to get back up is to climb up again.
 At the very least, the game saves your progress for good OR bad, as narrated by the man himself.

-- Contemplate Our Navels: As you make your trek up the mountain, Bennett talks about his inspiration for making this game, the culture of consumerism, and particularly the nature of failure (and getting back up from failure).
+- Contemplate Our Navels: As you make your trek up the mountain, Bennett talks about his inspiration for making this game, the culture of consumerism, and particularly the nature of failure (and getting back up.)

 - Continuing is Painful: While you can't die per se (except in the lake at the beginning), the mountain is designed so that you can fall all the way back to the beginning at almost any point.

 - Cosmetic Award: Beating the game fifty times will turn the pot you're riding in from black to gold.
-It doesn't do anything to affect gameplay; it just proves that you've managed to get over it repeatedly.
+It doesn't do anything else, it just proves that you've managed to get over it repeatedly.

 - Deadpan Snarker: Foddy's narration includes various inspirational quotes delivered in a matter-of-fact way whenever the player loses progress, but to more than a few players they come off as Foddy sarcastically rubbing salt in their wounds.

 - Death Is a Slap on the Wrist: The only way to die is to jump into the lake to the left of the starting point.
-And it immediately puts you back at the starting point if you do.
+Doing so immediately puts you back at the starting point.

-- Determinator: The Man, according to Foddy, with the player representing his determination.Narrator: In this you are his will, his intent.
+- Determinator: The main character, according to Foddy, with the player representing his determination.Foddy: In this you are his will, his intent.
 The embodied resolve in his uphill ascent.

 - Do Not Spoil This Ending: After completing the game you are presented with a screen regarding your "reward", that asks you to confirm you are no longer recording or streaming then it asks for your name, and lets you into a chat room of a sort, letting you leave messages for Bennett and the other successful climbers.
 And the game will kick/ban you if you're caught streaming the chat room.